snr-roko/InventoryIQ/README.md

 **Products**

   30. **GET**     api/products/warehouse-stocks/  - Retrieving a list of all warehouse stocks (Pagination and sorting implemented)
-  31. **GET**     api/products/warehouse-stocks/?category=""&active=""&warehouse=""&supplier=""&supplier=""  - (All Optional) query paramters for retrieving lists of warehouse stocks based on the category, being active or not and the particular warehouse housing it as well as suppliers
+  31. **GET**     api/products/warehouse-stocks/?category=""&active=""&warehouse=""&supplier=""&supplier=""&low-stock=""  - (All Optional) query paramters for retrieving lists of warehouse stocks based on the category, being active or not, low stocks and the particular warehouse housing it as well as suppliers
   32. **GET**     api/products/warehouse-stocks/<int:pk>  - Retrieving a single warehouse stock resource
   33. **POST**    api/products/warehouse-stocks/  - Creating a new warehouse stock object
   34. **PUT**     api/products/warehouse-stocks/<int:pk>  -  Updating a warehouse stock object by sending full object
   35. **PATCH**   api/products/warehouse-stocks/<int:pk>  -  Updating a warehouse stock object by sending just the updated field
   36. **DELETE**  api/products/warehouse-stocks/<int:pk>  -  Deleting a warehouse stock object
   37. **GET**     api/products/store-stocks/  - Retrieving a list of all store stocks (Pagination and sorting implemented)
-  38. **GET**     api/products/store-stocks/?category=""&active=""&store=""&supplier=""&supplier=""  - (All Optional) query paramters for retrieving lists of store stocks based on the category, being active or not and the particular store selling it as well as suppliers
+  38. **GET**     api/products/store-stocks/?category=""&active=""&store=""&supplier=""&supplier=""&low-stock=""  - (All Optional) query paramters for retrieving lists of store stocks based on the category, being active or not, low stocks and the particular store selling it as well as suppliers
   38. **GET**     api/products/store-stocks/<int:pk>  - Retrieving a single store stock resource
   39. **GET**     api/products/store-stocks/?barcode=(barcode)  - Retrieving a single store stock resource using a barcode parameter
   40. **POST**    api/products/store-stocks/  - Creating a new store stock object